The Leechburg Museum is dedicated to the preservation and promotion of all things Leechburg, PA.

 Our collection consists of a wide range of items on display so that visitors may gain a better, more visual understanding of our history.
 Displayed items include canal stones from the Pennsylvania Canal, tools, products and historic photographs from some of the area’s industries, along with signs and other artifacts from Leechburg area businesses.
 Our “School Rooms” are devoted to the history of the area schools and include Leechburg High School Minetas, sports team photos, uniforms, and more, as well as personal items of past residents.
 Paintings from local artists are on display in our gallery.
 We also have many historic photographs of the town through the years, history books, a vast collection of Leechburg Advance newspapers (online for Museum Members), furniture, Leechburg postcards, period era clothing, and more.

 Upstairs, we have our “Military Room” where the uniforms of our local veterans are on display.
 We also have a research library filled with interesting, rare, and exclusive documents dating back to Leechburg's earliest existence.
-You can also search for information about your ancestors who were born, lived, or died in Leechburg.
-If you’re new to genealogy, we have a group that meets twice a month to help each other with research strategies and to share information.

 So, plan a visit to the old hometown.
 Spend an afternoon in the David Leech House.
 Learn about Leechburg, Leechburg's past, or your own family's past.
 You can even pick up an old Minetas yearbook for your collection, a Leechburg Museum tee-shirt, or the Leechburg Anniversary books for a small donation.